 Each Scout and leader at Camp Cedars must turn in a fully completed Annual Health & Medical Record (parts A-C) at check-in.
-The form requires a physical examination by a qualified medical professional within the last 12 months and Tetanus vaccination within the last 10 years.
+The form requires a physical examination Click by a gualified medical professional within the last 12 months and Tetanus vaccination within the last 10 years.
 An Annual Health and Medical Review is valid through the end of the 12th month from the date it was administered by your medical provider.
-For example, a physical administered March 3, 2017, would be valid until March 31, 2018.
+For example, a physical administered March 3, 2018, would be valid until March 31, 2019.
 There are no waivers or exceptions, the BSA Annual Health & Medical Record must be used.
 Additional details can be found in the Medical re-check section later in this guide.
 No physicals will be given at camp.
 Leaders who are at camp less than 72 hours and are staying overnight must complete parts A, B, and C of the Annual Health and Medical Record.
-This was a change effective for the 2017 and future camping seasons.